 Walt's relief is short-lived, however, when he remembers that Gus had security cameras installed in the now-ruined superlab, which Hank and Gomez find in the rubble.

-In Mexico, Mike, recovering from his gunshot wounds from the Juarez Cartel, is informed by Dr. Goodman of Gus's fate.
+In Mexico, Mike, recovering from his gunshot wounds from the Juarez Cartel, is informed by Dr. Goodman of Gus' fate.
 Realizing what had happened, Mike high-tails it back to New Mexico to kill Walt.
-He finds Walt in the desert with Jesse, but before he can shoot him, Walt warns Mike about Gus's security cameras: if the DEA recovers the footage from the cameras, they would all be identified and arrested.
+He finds Walt in the desert with Jesse, but before he can shoot him, Walt warns Mike about Gus' security cameras: if the DEA recovers the footage from the cameras, they would all be identified and arrested.
 Mike explains that Gus kept his surveillance footage on his laptop, which is now in an evidence locker at the Albuquerque police department.

 A fierce debate is held between Walt and Mike on how to destroy the laptop.
 Walt suggests using a bomb (which he refers to as a "device"), but Mike finds the plan to be incredibly stupid and dangerous.
 Jesse, however, has an idea that might work: using a powerful magnet.
 They agree to lease an electromagnet from the junkyard that helped Walt and Jesse destroy the RV, powering the device with several car batteries in a moving van.
 A test of the magnet on another laptop proves successful: the powerful magnet fries the hard drive before sending it flying out of Jesse's hands and crashing against the van.

 Meanwhile, Saul visits Skyler at the car wash to inform her that Ted Beneke was in an accident.
-He was still alive, but when Skyler visits him at a hospital, she is horrified to find him in a neck brace, paralyzed from the neck down.
+He survived, but when Skyler visits him at a hospital, she is horrified to find him in a neck brace, paralyzed from the neck down.
 A terrified Ted promises her that, in spite of what happened to him, he would never tell anyone about her role in the accident.